ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Internal Representation of Evidence {#sec-ir-evidence}

 An internal representation of attestation Evidence uses the `ae` relation.
-The profile identifier for attestation Evidence does not need to be the same as a CoRIM profile that provides reference values.
-A CoRIM profile that provides reference values for Evidence MUST be compatible with the Evidence profile.
-How a Verifier achieves "compatibility" is out of scope of this document, but will be represented in this document as an implicit transformation of an Evidence `addition` ECT of the Evidence profile into another `addition` ECT, this time with the CoRIM profile.

 The `addition` is a list of ECTs with Evidence to be appraised.